Gabaldonlab/jloh/README.md

 #### extraction of heterozygosity regions

-The putative heterozygosity regions are extracted based on the number of heterozygous SNPs they contain, and the minimum distance between them.
-The minimum number of SNPs eliminates regions with too little SNPs to be considered true positives, while the minimum SNP distance rules out read mapping artifacts.
+The putative heterozygosity regions are extracted based on the number of heterozygous SNPs they contain, and the maximum distance between them.
+The minimum number of SNPs eliminates regions with too little SNPs to be considered true positives, while the maximum SNP distance rules out artifacts.
 These parameters are controlled with the `--min-het-snps` and the `--snp-distance` parameters.
 This step produces three temporary files in the `<output_dir>/process` folder:

 1) `<sample>.d<snp_distance>bp_provisory.bed`: BED intervals surrounding heterozygous SNPs, including the SNP count inside the interval.
 2) `<sample>.d<snp_distance>bp_provisory.w_len.bed`: the same file but containing the length of each interval.
-3) `<sample>.d<snp_distance>bp.bed`: BED intervals defining regions with sufficient number of SNPs (`--min-het-snps`) and sufficiently far apart (`--snp-distance`).
+3) `<sample>.d<snp_distance>bp.bed`: BED intervals defining regions with sufficient number of SNPs (`--min-het-snps`) and sufficiently close (`--snp-distance`).

-Note that the SNP distance has nothing to do with the length of an interval.

 #### extract complementary homozygous regions